-How can I benefit from registering my details?
+How will I benefit from registering my details?

 By registering through our e-recruitment system, you will be able to search and apply for vacancies without having to enter your details every time.
 You will also be able to maintain and update your details at any time, and save previous searches so you can access them quickly.